telerik/ajax-docs/controls/notification/troubleshooting/known-issues.md

 ## Using a ScriptControl (e.g. RadGrid) in the RadNotification with the RadScriptManager

 The RadScriptManager combines the scripts for the page into one file.
-The RadNotification control uses RadXmlHttpPanel internally to initiate its callbacksand it needs to re-evaluate the scripts for the controls inside.
-This presents a problem when all scripts are combiend in the same file, because the control cannotknow where the exact scripts are.
+The RadNotification control uses RadXmlHttpPanel internally to initiate its callbacks and it needs to re-evaluate the scripts for the controls inside.
+This presents a problem when all scripts are combined in the same file, because the control cannot know where the exact scripts are.
 This results in a JavaScript error being thrown when a callback is initiated.
-More information about this case is availablein [this help article](97553E94-46FD-4506-ACDA-37C4CD3677DA).
+More information about this case is available in [this help article](97553E94-46FD-4506-ACDA-37C4CD3677DA).

 There are three ways to avoid this behavior: